kalaspuffar/novel/chapter1.md

 I lightly tapped her shoulder and in an instance, she was gone.

-- Do you want something more, George?
+-Do you want something more, George?
 The barista asked.

 I turned astonished in a daze, what did he say?

-- No, it's okay, did you see her?
+-No, it's okay, did you see her?
-- Yes, she ran out screaming.
+-Yes, she ran out.

 That was the first time it happened.

+        ***

+-How did that make you feel?
+-I was confused, it was such a strange thing to experience.
+It's one of the things you think never will happen to you.
+-Okay, so how did you experience the situation, Elena?

+-Well, my morning was very similar.
+The morning routine usually starts by some creative writing for a couple of hours and later I do my social duties trying to keep up with my followers.
+The strange part this morning was that Georgie here just appeared at my side when I was looking for a table.

+He didn't seem threatening more dazed staring at me after he dropped his spoon.
+But he was so still, didn't move for over a minute so I got weirded out and left.
+I felt that I don't have to stand for this kind of weirdos.
+There are plenty of good baristas in town.